 The Varsity Letter in Community Service Program

-United Way of Snohomish County is partnering with local high schools to recognize students who have made an exceptional commitment to community service (145 volunteer hours in a calendar year).
-This is a new program in Snohomish County for the 2012-13 school year.
-To find out if your high school is offering varsity letters in community service, contact Amy Franklin, Youth Engagement Manager, at firstname.lastname@example.org or 425.374.5526.
+United Way of Snohomish County partners with local school districts to recognize high school students who have made an exceptional commitment to community service (145 volunteer hours in a calendar year).

 Benefits of Varsity Letters in Community Service (VLCS)